Dominic Smith Preview, Player Props: Nationals vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 10th-ranked team ERA across all MLB pitching staffs (4.00).
+- The Orioles have the eighth-ranked team ERA across all league pitching staffs (3.97).

-- The Orioles give up the eighth-fewest home runs in baseball (176 total, 1.1 per game).
+- The righty's most recent time out was on Thursday against the Cleveland Guardians, when he threw five innings, surrendering two earned runs while giving up five hits.

-- The right-hander's last time out was on Wednesday against the Houston Astros, when he tossed six scoreless innings while giving up two hits.
+- The 23-year-old has put up an ERA of 4.49, with 9.6 strikeouts per nine innings, in 22 games this season.
+Opponents are batting .256 against him.

 © 2023 Data Skrive.
 All rights reserved.